-Ring in the Holiday Season with Silver Bells
+Ring in holiday season with Silver Bells

-By Sophie Potter
+By Sophia Potter

 Editor in Chief

-Silver Bells, happening Friday November 22nd from 5pm to 9pm, is a holiday extravaganza that ties together several magical Lansing traditions into one action-packed evening.
+Silver Bells, happening Friday, Nov.
+22 from 5 p.m. to 9 p.m., is a holiday extravaganza that ties together several magical Lansing traditions into one action-packed evening.

-Guests have plenty of options to make the event their own: exciting events like a light parade, firework and drone light show, or more traditional holiday experiences like the tree lighting ceremony, holiday shopping, and a community sing-a-long.
+Guests have plenty of options to make the event their own: exciting events like a light parade, fireworks and drone light show, or more traditional holiday experiences like the tree lighting ceremony, holiday shopping, and a community sing-a-long.

-The electric light parade led by Simon begins at 6 pm, and spans from the corner of Lenawee and South Washington to the capitol steps where the tree lighting will take place at approximately 7:30 pm.
+The electric light parade led by Simon begins at 6 p.m., and spans from the corner of Lenawee and South Washington to the capitol steps where the tree lighting will take place at approximately 7:30 pm.
 Right after the tree lighting ceremony the evening will conclude with community carols led by previous American Idol contestant David Archuleta.

 To finish the evening off there will be fireworks, as well as a drone light show set to music.
 Several sponsors of the event have even partnered together to distribute 10,000 LED wristbands that will “synchronize with the night’s musical performances,” according to the Silver Bells brochure.

-Guests can start their holiday shopping at the Silver Bells Village, located on the 100 block of E. Allegan Street between South Washington Square and Grand Avenue from 5 pm to 9 pm.
+Guests can start their holiday shopping at the Silver Bells Village, located on the 100 block of E. Allegan Street between South Washington Square and Grand Avenue from 5 p.m. to 9 p.m.
 All sorts of handmade goodies can be purchased for the holidays, including this year’s commemorative ornament.

-Tiffany Luke, owner of La Fille gallery at 336 E Michigan Ave, has been designing the ornaments through a partnership with The Board of Water and Light for over a decade now and loves both the challenge and the impact the ornaments have had on the community.
+Tiffany Luke, owner of La Fille Gallery at 336 E. Michigan Ave, has been designing the ornaments through a partnership with The Board of Water and Light for over a decade now and loves both the challenge and the impact the ornaments have had on the community.

 “The first year it took me 6 months to make 300 ornaments with about 30 steps in creating each one.”
 Luke recalled.
 “As the years passed, I would be able to eliminate a few steps per ornament.
 Now in 2024 We make 400 with still 21-23 steps per ornament.”